 I managed a smile.
 “I haven’t been here in three years.
-Even though it’s been that long, it still feels as if it happened only yesterday.”
+Even though it’s been a while, it still feels as if it happened only yesterday.”
 Troy kept looking at me as if he wanted me to continue, but I could see he didn’t want to push me.
-I decided to be fair with him since he did take me out and try and enjoy an afternoon with me.
+I decided to be fair with him.
+After all, he did take me out to enjoy an afternoon together.

 I took a deep breath.
-“It’s fine Troy.
-I’ll tell you.
-Three years ago, my mom and I came here one evening.
+“Troy, three years ago, my mom and I came here one evening.
 We’d always come here, as it was our favourite place to hang out.
-Anyway, one afternoon, my mom and dad fought and she needed space from him.
+Anyway, one afternoon, my mom and dad fought, and she needed space from him.
 She decided to treat me to a milkshake and for her to get out of the house.